Arga-Mods/argas-dice-roller/README.md

 # Arga's Dice Roller

-ADR ist in seiner Grundfunktion ein systemagnostisches Würfelmodul für Foundry VTT, welches dem GM zudem die Möglichkeit bietet, mittels Schicksalswurf einen zufälligen Spieler auszuwählen.
+At its core, ADR is a system-agnostic dice module for Foundry VTT that also gives the GM the option to pick a random player via a Fate Roll.

-Des Weiteren können im ADR umfangreiche Funktionen und Würfelmechaniken für das Spielsystem **Savage Worlds Adventure Edition (SWADE)** zugeschaltet werden, wie z.B.
-Kritische Fehlschläge, Benny-Reroll, Probenanforderungen und Dramatische Aufgaben.
+In addition, ADR can enable extensive features and dice mechanics for the **Savage Worlds Adventure Edition (SWADE)** game system, such as Critical Failures, Benny rerolls, Request Rolls, and Dramatic Tasks.

 <table align="center">
   <tr>